orbeon/orbeon-forms-doc/xforms/xpath/extension-controls.md

 * hierarchy of the itemset
 * item label
 * item value
-* item help and hint if present [SINCE: Orbeon Forms 4.5]
+* item help and hint if present [SINCE Orbeon Forms 4.5]
 * item attributes (JSON only)
     * `class` attribute if present
     * `style` attribute if present